Security & trust

 Audit log

 Every dollar that appears on an Owner Brief carries a source link back to the row in your uploaded source document.
-Every anomaly detection, dispute draft, and brief generation is timestamped and stored permanently as part of your account history.
+Every finding, dispute draft, and brief generation is timestamped and stored permanently as part of your account history.

 You can export the entire audit log as CSV from your account settings at any time, with no retention cap.